 Afa Mystic Matrix System of Divination Study Guide

-Welcome to the Afa Ugili Divination Category of Faculty of Divination.
+Welcome to the Afa Ugili Divination Study Guide for Faculty of Divination.

-This section covers various techniques and language used in Afa Ugili Divination, to provide you with a comprehensive understanding of this ancient method.
+This study guide contains various techniques and language used in Afa Ugili Divination, to provide you with a comprehensive understanding of this ancient method.

-Find the Table of Contents for this category, along with summaries for each topic below.
+Find the Table of Contents, along with summaries, for available teachings below.

 Key Afa Concepts and Theories